ggjk26/PyUTAU/README.md

 PyQt6 rebuilding work is nearly complete.
 But it has lots of bugs such as voicebanks cannot check correctly and ust project file load failed. <br>
 So, please wait it when it tested properly and can run in lowest environment requirement. <br>
 dont try to git there source code because it isn't completely and it less some key code files because some technical problems. <br>
+If these problems were solved, this text will delete or tip it "Legacy" or "Outdated Plan(Completed)"

 ## Start Page
 ```python